-The 6 Best Celtic Salt Brands in Australia
+Best Celtic Sea Salt Brands in Australia (2026 Review & Fake Guide)

 Shopping for Celtic salt?
 Skip the guesswork — we’ve compared Australia’s top brands so you can balance flavour, authenticity and value.
 Whether you’re refilling a grinder, baking sourdough or buying in bulk, the brief is simple: genuine Brittany harvests, the right grain for your use (fine, coarse, grinder-dry), and packaging that keeps moisture in check.
 Below you’ll see how each brand stacks up for origin, texture, certifications and cost per 100 g — so you can shop smart and season better.